dream-lab/VIoLET/README.md

 ```
 Once you get the coremark numbers (Iterations/Sec).
 Calculate the number of VMs and cpus ratio for each device.<br />
 <br /> <br />
-The following example for D105 will explain it better.<br />
+The following example for D25 will explain it better.<br />
-D105 (100 Edge devices, 5 Fog devices)
+D25 (21 Edge devices, 4 Fog devices)
-Amongst 100 Edge devices, let us assume there are 50 Raspberry Pi2B devices and 50 Raspberry Pi3B devices.
-Similarly let there be 4 Nvidia Jetson Tx1, Fog devices and 1 SoftIron overdrive 3000, Fog device.
-And let the VM be m5.12xlarge (48 cores)
+Amongst 21 Edge devices, let us assume there are 14 Raspberry Pi3B devices and 7 Raspberry Pi3B+ devices.
+Similarly let there be 1 Nvidia Jetson Tx1, Fog devices, 2 Pi3B+, Fog device and 1 Pi3B, Fog device.
+And let the VM be Standard_D16_v3 (16 cores)

-For D105 configuration, to determine the number of VMs and --cpus, the calculations will be as such.
+For D25 configuration, to determine the number of VMs and --cpus, the calculations will be as such.
 ![Alt text](https://github.com/dream-lab/VIoLET/blob/version-0.1.0/resources/coremark.png)

 After determining the number of container-host VMs, go ahead and create those many Amazon EC2 instances.
 All the container host VMs must be of the same type according to the one mentioned in the calculations.
 VM details are captured in **config/vm_config.json** file.
 Update the public DNS, key path, user, coremark numbers.
 Also user must update the --cpus and coremark number for every device type in **config/device_types.json** file.